spatialos/gdk-for-unity/docs/content/testing/writing-a-new-test.md

     }
 ```

-### Internal Variables and Methods
+### Internal variables and methods

 The tests above will not compile.

 This is because the test class is in another assembly than the implementation
- class.
+ class, and the tests are looking at internal fields.

 There is a solution.
-In the `MyClass.cs` file, we can make its internals
+In the `MyClass.cs` file, you can make its internals
  visible to the test assembly:

 ```